TLDR:

 Q. It would appear Darren that you are not a big fan of dressings as a rule?

 A. You are correct!
 But for every rule, there are exceptions to the rule.
 There are times when the leather has aged and I believe that a leather conditioner or a car interior dressing of some kind, will in fact make the leather or vinyl within the car not only look better, but also feel better.
-I accept the trade-off of creating a more shiny appearance.
+I accept the trade-off of creating a more shiny appearance along with the potential of the leather now feeling a bit "greasy", which is why you may need to try more than one type of product.

 Q. How do you determine the appropriate time to use a dressing?

 A. As a rule, I only apply an interior car dressing at the request of the customer, or if I determine that in order to achieve a uniform appearance, an interior car dressing is needed.
-Generally any black or dark colored interior will require the limited use of some form of dressing or conditioner.
+Generally any black or dark colored interior will require the limited use of some form of dressing or conditioner to create this perfectly uniform appearance.
 I also occasionally come across car leather that needs some form of dressing or conditioner to make it not only look "better", but makes it feel better.
 Usually the car leather and/or car vinyl will naturally look and feel better through traditional car interior cleaning methods.

 With Dressing